gabengaGamer/area51-pc/README.md

 ## Building Code

-The following prerequisites are required to build the source tree for PC:
+The following prerequisites are required to build the source tree:

 1. **CMake**
 1. Or legacy **Visual Studio 2022**